 OUR MISSION: TO REDUCE THE BURDEN OF CARDIOVASCULAR DISEASE

-In order to submit your research, you must complete the 5 following steps:
+In order to submit your application you must complete five steps

 Your submission must list at least 1 author in order to be completed.

 Enter each author and affiliation using the “Add a new author” moduleThe presenter must be included in the author list and positioned as First author.You can enter up to 10 authors.NB: The submitter certifies that he/she has permission from all persons he/she enters as co-authors to be listed in this abstract and that they are aware that their names will appear in publications.
 If none of the authors is available to present at the congress, the application must be withdrawn.